-If one or more major market participants go out of business or otherwise experience a major liquidity crisis, as was the case for Bear Stearns in March 2008, it could adversely affect the marketability of all fixed income securities and this could negatively impact the value of the securities we acquire, thus reducing our net book value.
+In addition, the impairment of other financial institutions could negatively affect us.
+If one or more major market participants fails or otherwise experience a major liquidity crisis, as was the case for Bear Stearns & Co. in

+March 2008, and Lehman Brothers Holdings Inc. in September 2008, it could adversely affect the marketability of all fixed income securities and this could negatively impact the value of the securities we acquire, thus reducing our net book value.

-Furthermore, if many of our potential lenders are unwilling or unable to provide us with financing, we could be forced to sell our securities or residential mortgage loans at an inopportune time when prices are depressed.
-For example, for the quarter ended March 31, 2008, we sold assets with a carrying value of \$394.2 million for an aggregate loss of \$32.8 million
+Furthermore, if any of our potential lenders or any of our lenders are unwilling or unable to provide us with financing, we could be forced to sell our securities or residential mortgage loans at an inopportune time when prices are depressed.
+For example, for the quarter ended March 31, 2008, we sold assets with a carrying value of \$394.2 million for an aggregate loss of \$32.8 million.
+While we did not sell any assets during the quarter ended June 30, 2008, for the third quarter of 2008, we sold assets with a carrying value of \$432.5 million in AAA-rated non-Agency RMBS for a loss of approximately \$113 million and terminated \$983.4 million in notional interest rate swaps for a loss of approximately \$10.5 million, which together resulted in a net realized loss of approximately \$123.5 million.

-We cannot assure you that these markets will remain an efficient source of long-term financing for our assets.
-If our strategy is not viable, we will have to find alternative forms of financing for our assets which may not be available.
+Our business, results of operations and financial condition may be materially adversely affected by recent disruptions in the financial markets.
+We cannot assure you, under such extreme conditions, that these markets will remain an efficient source of long-term financing for our assets.
+If our strategy is not viable, we will have to find alternative forms of financing for our assets, which may not be available.
 Further, as a REIT, we are required to distribute annually at least 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gain, to you and are therefore not able to retain significant amounts of our earnings for new investments.
 We cannot assure you that any, or sufficient, funding or capital will be available to us in the future on terms that are acceptable to us.
 If we cannot obtain sufficient funding on acceptable terms, there may be a negative impact on the market price of our common stock and our ability to make distributions to you.
 Moreover, our ability to grow will be dependent on our ability to procure additional funding.
 To the extent we are not able to raise additional funds through the issuance of additional equity or borrowings, our growth will be constrained.